GantMan/AppTemplateFeedback/README.md

 # How to give feedback

 We need your feedback.
 Do you have a lot of experience building React Native apps?
-If so, please read the [code of the template](https://github.com/facebook/react-native/tree/master/local-cli/templates/HelloNavigation) and if you think something should be done differently, use issues in this repo to discuss what should be done differently.
+If so, please read the [code of the template](https://github.com/facebook/react-native/tree/master/local-cli/templates/HelloNavigation) and use issues on this repo to discuss best practices.

-IMPORTANT: Please don't report bugs directly on this repo.
+IMPORTANT: **Please only discuss best practices here, do not report bugs on this repo.**

-If you see issues with navigation (transitions between screens, tabs, headers, drawer), report them on the [react-community/react-navigation](https://github.com/react-community/react-navigation) repo.
+- If you see issues with navigation (transitions between screens, tabs, headers, drawer), report them on the [react-community/react-navigation](https://github.com/react-community/react-navigation) repo.

-If you see general issues with React Native, report them on the [react-native](https://github.com/facebook/react-native) repo.
+- If you see general issues with React Native, report them on the [react-native](https://github.com/facebook/react-native) repo.

 ## How to run the template locally